Sapphire Falls Resort – general information

 - Resort-wide charging privileges with your room key

 - Complimentary scheduled transportation to Volcano Bay, SeaWorld and Aquatica

 - Access to the other amenities at Universal’s other resort hotels, including the pool areas (this excludes the pool areas at Endless Summer Resort and is subject to change, so please verify when you make your reservation).
 For more on pool-hopping around Universal Orlando, please see our adventures in pool-hopping article.

 Since all resorts located at Universal Orlando are operated by Loews, they all feature the same cancellation policy: if you cancel your reservation six or more days in advance, you will receive a full refund.
 If it’s anything fewer than five days beforehand, however, you will be charged one night’s room rate, plus tax.

 How much does it cost to park at Sapphire Falls Resort?

 As with all Universal Orlando Resort hotels, Sapphire Falls charges a parking fee for both day guests and those staying at the hotel overnight.
-Hotel guests pay $26 (plus tax) per vehicle per night for self-parking.
-For anyone visiting during the day, five minutes or less is complimentary, up to 30 minutes is $10, and anything over that is $45 for the day.
+Hotel guests pay $31 (plus tax) per vehicle per night for self-parking and $45 for valet.
+For anyone visiting during the day, five minutes or less is complimentary, up to 30 minutes is $10, and anything over that is $48 for the day.